farazAV/AppVirality-Android-SDK-2.0/README.md

 f) <b>growthHackType</b> — Type of growth hack for which you want to register event.
 For Ex.
 Constants.GrowthHackType.Word_of_Mouth, Constants.GrowthHackType.Loyalty_Program
 g) <b>conversionEventListener</b> —  ConversionEventListener instance if you want to get a callback after API execution else null

-Some example events that you may want to track and reward users for the same are:
+Some example custom events that you may want to track and reward users for the same are:

 "Finished_Level_5"
 "Clicked_Reorder"